lsm/micromono/README.md

 ```

 Having any kind of remote middleware will of course slow down the performance dramatically, but sometimes it's worth it, to reduce the complexity of deployment and provide a more modularized architecture.
-MicroMono is focused on giving you the most flexibility and allowing you choose the trade-offs.
+MicroMono is focused on giving you the most flexibility while allowing you to choose the trade-offs.

 <a name="doc_render_page"></a>
 ### Render Page

-Page rendering is a common task for web framework and you probably need some kind of template reuse if your application have multiple pages.
-Typical case is header, footer and layout templates are shared among pages and each page only provides the different part.
-But, think about what we should do if these pages are rendered by different services which not physically located on a same machine.
+Page rendering is a common task for web framework and you will probably need some kind of template reuse if your application has multiple pages.
+A typical case is header, footer and layout templates which are shared among pages and each page only provides the different part.
+But, think about what we should do if these pages are rendered by different services which are not physically located on a same machine.
 A simple way is to have a copy of the shared template files for each service deployed.
 Or we can use the built-in middleware [layout](https://github.com/lsm/micromono/tree/master/lib/middleware/layout.js) to compose the contents of each page with shared templates:

 ![](doc/images/4-render-page.png)